 A late May long weekend filled with sunshine, cups of tea outside, forget-me-not spotting, pig-scratching and the cricket on the radio.
 Just the tonic.
 As you may have gleaned from my verging-on-complainey Twitter and Instagram feeds, my day job situation has been incredibly busy and a little unfun recently.
 This weekend however – work free so far! – is turning out to be a sweet oasis of calm in the middle of a pretty tempestuous period.
 I’m celebrating by escaping London, chatting to pigs (a favourite pastime) at Kate Humble’s farm and eating.

 There’s been quiche and flapjack and apple cake and goat’s cheese and griddled asparagus.
 There’s the promise of a barbecue with sausages and peppers and burgers and tomato salad and good bread this evening with summer fruit trifle after.
 There’s also been two fruit fools in one day because why not.
 One a stunning violet-coloured blackcurrant pud over at Humble by Nature and the other a very hastily thrown together summer berry variation eaten at dusk in the garden.
 It’s been a bloody good weekend.

 This fool is really simple to make and even easier to devour.
 The quantities are approximate because there’s really not that much that could go wrong.
 There is so much you could add to, substitute and change in this recipe – it’s really just a guide.
 We used our first punnet of strawberries of the year (rejoice!), frozen raspberries and blueberries because that’s what we had in.
 Enjoy.

-- 250g UK-grown strawberries – washed and roughly topped and quartered
+- 250g UK-grown strawberries – see url washed and roughly topped and quartered

 - A couple of handfuls of raspberries